JessicaPage/NANOGrav_SPOT_MAP/README.md

 ALTERNATIVELY,

-If you know php, I've included an example of how the varying radius was implemented in the given map example.
+If you know php, I've included an example in 'Generate_KML_USE_PHP' of how the varying radius was implemented in the given map example.
 I'm not sure how to use it or how to import the data in this language.
 It creates a kml file (similar to xml) that can be simply uploaded to a google map.

 Here's what I manually made in google maps that does not vary the circle radius, but includes the NANOGrav institutions. https://drive.google.com/open?id=17TA2ZQHsYLSJNLbOYb0e9hgUAt4&usp=sharing